-Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predator Drivers
+Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 Simes says her firm has fielded more than 150 calls so far from women who say they were abused.
 And more calls come in every day.

-"There is a subset of them [Lyft drivers] out there looking for this opportunity and they go for it," Simes says.
+"There is a subset of them [Lyft drivers] out there looking for this opportunity, and they go for it," Simes says.
 "And the results are devastating to the women and girls this happens to."

 The women are suing to force the company to fundamentally change the way it approaches safety.
-They accuse the company of knowing about alleged attacks for years, but doing nothing to address them.
+They accuse the company of knowing about alleged attacks for years but doing nothing to address the issue.

-"If the public knew the true number of sexual assaults by rideshare drivers, women might not ever ride with these companies again," says San Diego attorney Michael Bomberger, whose firm recently filed a lawsuit against Lyft on behalf of 14 rape and sexual assault victims.
+"If the public knew the true number of sexual assaults by ride-share drivers, women might not ever ride with these companies again," says San Diego attorney Michael Bomberger, whose firm recently filed a lawsuit against Lyft on behalf of 14 rape and sexual assault victims.

 There are so many cases coming that Simes' firm is asking the California courts to allow the law firms to coordinate their cases in one court to expedite.